-- Shareholders place the value of their shareholdings in their estates and these are chargeable to inheritance tax on their death.
-IHT relief is not available for holdings in a property investment company as Business Property Relief is not is not available for companies not wholly or mainly trading.
-Similarly, any loan created on the set up on the FIC remains in the lender’s estate and is chargeable to inheritance tax.
+- Shareholders place the value of their shareholdings in their estates and these are chargeable to inheritance tax (IHT) on their death.
+IHT relief is not available for holdings in a property investment company as Business Property Relief is not available for companies not wholly or mainly trading.
+Similarly, any loan created on the set up on the FIC remains in the lender’s estate and is chargeable to IHT.

 - IHT can be mitigated by parents giving away their shareholdings and assigning their loans to other family members.
-These are potentially exempt transfers and so are not chargeable to inheritance tax if the parents survive for seven years.
+These are potentially exempt transfers and so are not chargeable to IHT if the parents survive for seven years.
 If an individual does not give away their shareholding, providing they do not have a controlling shareholding, it is discounted as a minority shareholding on their death.
 Even if a deceased parent still had any loan outstanding, any appreciation in property values since the setup of the FIC is excluded from the estate.
-A charge to Capital Gains Tax would however arise on any gifting of the shares.
+A charge to CGT would however arise on any gifting of the shares.